Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/README.md

     can also be retrieved using the `get_queue_client` function.
 2. **QueueClient** - this client represents interaction with a specific queue, although that queue need not exist yet.
-It provides operations to create, delete, or configure queues and includes operations to enqueue, dequeue, peak, delete, and update messages in the queue.
+It provides operations to create, delete, or configure queues and includes operations to enqueue, receive, peak, delete, and update messages in the queue.

 #### Messages

 Once you've initialized a Client, you can use the following operations to work with the messages in the queue:
 * **Enqueue** - Adds a message to the queue and optionally sets a visibility timeout for the message.
-* **Dequeue** - Retrieves a message from the queue and makes it invisible to other consumers.
+* **Receive** - Retrieves a message from the queue and makes it invisible to other consumers.
 * **Peek** - Retrieves a message from the front of the queue, without changing the message visibility.
 * **Update** - Updates the visibility timeout of a message and/or the message contents.
 * **Delete** - Deletes a specified message from the queue.